 Various conditions such as Erectile Dysfunction, Orgasmic Disorder and Vaginismus can have both physical and psychological factors present, and impact intimacy either individually or as a couple.
 Emotions like feeling frustrated and embarrassed, can add to the stress and anxiety factors, hence reinforcing a negative mindset.

 Conditions such as Vaginismus present with a physical response that has a tensing of the body muscles to the point where even the thought of penetration of a tampon can be very overwhelming and distressing.
-There is more information on Vaginismus in this article.

 How Intimacy Counselling can help